renspringlea/ryba.ren/index.markdown

 <br />

 ## Blog

+To subscribe, use [this Atom feed](https://ryba.ren/feed.xml) with any feed reader software.
+If you prefer an email newsletter, you can use the tool [Feedrabbit](https://feedrabbit.com/subscriptions/new?url=https%3A%2F%2Fryba.ren%2Ffeed.xml) to sign up for an email feed with your chosen frequency.

-*These posts are hot takes and tidbits on topics that I find interesting, not systematic or rigorous examinations.
+These posts are hot takes and tidbits on topics that I find interesting, not systematic or rigorous examinations.
 "Notes on" posts summarise key academic sources on a given topic, rather than involving my own reasoning or views.
-I do not use generative AI to write.*
+I do not use generative AI to write.

 <script type="text/javascript">
   function filterUsingTag(selectedTag) {